nuclearsugar/MilkdropBatchScreenshot/README.md

 # MilkdropBatchScreenshot
-Code by Nathan Williams
+During the early versions of NestDrop, I needed a way to automatically capture screenshots of about 10,000 presets.

-Concept by Jason Fletcher
+Code by Nathan Williams - Concept by Jason Fletcher

 ### Dependencies
 Winamp v5.66